SAP pushes into sales tracking market with $2.4 billion Callidus buy

-WALLDORF, Germany (Reuters) - German business software group SAP’s $2.4 billion deal to buy sales performance tracking firm Callidus pushes it further into the marketing arena and positions it to better compete with rivals Salesforce and Oracle.
+WALLDORF, Germany (Reuters) - German business software group SAP’s (SAPG.DE) $2.4 billion deal to buy sales performance tracking firm Callidus (CALD.O) pushes it further into the marketing arena and positions it to better compete with rivals Salesforce (CRM.N) and Oracle (ORCL.N).

 Technology research firm Gartner ranks Callidus as the market leader in the emerging category of sales performance management software, an $850 million market that it forecasts to grow around 12 to 13 percent a year to around $1.4 billion by 2022.